 “Will you be alright walking back by yourself?
-I’ll be worried about you…” Severus asked with a protective edge to his voice that made me want to melt.
+I’ll be worried about you,” Severus asked, with a protective edge in his voice that made me want to melt.

 I laughed melodramatically and placed my fists on my hips in a superhero-like pose.
 “Me?
-I am the first woman in living memory to brave the dreaded Shrieking Shack!
+I’m the first woman in living memory to brave the dreaded Shrieking Shack!
 I can handle anything!”

-Severus laughed his healthy-laugh again.
+Severus laughed genuinely as well; it really was the most wonderful sound I’d ever heard.
 “You’re right.
 How daft of me to forget.
 I suppose I’ll see you at breakfast tomorrow, then.”